By Cristina Utti MFA, MA

 Ritalin has been used for decades to treat people with ADD and ADHD.

 When I was young, the behavior and learning styles of children were not labeled.
 We have come a long way in the past three to four decades.
 Educational systems now recognize different learning styles.
 Teachers are taught to implement diversity into their lesson plans to reach all students’ learning styles.
 Some people are visual learners, some auditory, some tactile, and some kinesthetic.
 Kinesthetic learners need to be on the move, to get up and “do” the lesson to learn it—maybe they all have ADHD.
-Classrooms have changes immensely from the rote memorization and sitting in your individual seat from my elementary years.
-Now students are grouped together to work collaboratively; seldom will you see a classroom with desks in rows.
+Classrooms have changed immensely from the rote memorization and sitting in your individual seat from my elementary years.
+Now students are often grouped together to work collaboratively.
 Thirty years ago, if you were “hyperactive” you were told to sit down and shut up.
-You had to figure out on your own what to do with all of that energy, and how to maintain focus.
-Now, we have medications to squelch that problem.
+You had to figure out on your own what to do with all of that energy and how to maintain focus.
+Now, we have medications to help that problem.

 When I sought counseling to get through my divorce, I was clinically diagnosed with ADHD.
 I always knew that my brain never shut up, and that I could not sit still for long.
 My mother probably figured it out when I was very young.
 She taught me how to knit and crochet when I was five.
 That was the only way I could sit in front of the television for more than fifteen minutes—I had to be doing something.
 To this day I do not like television, but at least now I know why.
-Was I ever put on drugs for this characteristic of my being?
-Nope.
-Did this effect my ability to learn?
+Was I ever put on drugs for this characteristic?
+No. Did this effect my ability to learn?
 Most certainly.
 I always got good grades, probably due to my overactive brain and excess energy.
-I will admit, long bouts of concentration were never my thing.
-While studying or working on mental projects, I need to get up and move around, and take frequent breaks.
-I am glad that I am like this, I would not want it any other way.
+But long bouts of concentration were never my thing.
+While studying or working on mental projects, I need to get up and move around and take frequent breaks.

 It has been medically proven that Ritalin works for children diagnosed with ADD or ADHD.
 It has also been proven that attention-deficit drugs increase concentration in the short-term, but when given to children over long periods of time, they neither improve school achievement nor reduce behavior problems.
-It has also been shown that it is highly addictive and dangerous.
+It has also been shown that such drugs are highly addictive and dangerous.

 Here are some of the common side effects of Ritalin: